Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample4_QueueLengthExceptionTriggerAsync.md

     Priority = 10,
     WorkerSelectors =
     {
-        new WorkerSelector("ExceptionTriggered", LabelOperator.Equal, new LabelValue(true))
+        new RouterWorkerSelector("ExceptionTriggered", LabelOperator.Equal, new LabelValue(true))
     }
 };